17 Foods For Guinea Pigs That Are High in Vitamin C

 Parsley, thyme, and other herbs that guinea pigs can eat are often nutrient-rich, but they are generally high in calcium too.

-Too much calcium can contribute to the formation of bladder stones, which is a painful condition that can prevent guinea pigs from peeing and often requires surgery to remove.
+Too much calcium can contribute to the formation of bladder stones, which is a painful condition that can block guinea pigs from peeing and often requires surgery to remove.

 Some guinea pig safe fruits provide a great source of Vitamin C, but they are often high in sugar.
 Too much sugar can cause obesity and related health problems in guinea pigs.